Langa, South Africa: Location

-Langa is bordered by the M17 (Jan Smuts Drive) to the west, the N2 to the south, and the M7 to the east, and is served by Langa Railway Station.
+Langa is bordered by the M17 (Jan Smuts Drive) to the west, the N2 (Settlers Way) to the south, and the M7 (Jakes Gerwel Drive) to the east, and is served by Langa Railway Station.

 History

 Although Langa literally means "sun" in Xhosa, the name of the township is derived from the name of Langalibalele – a chief and renowned rainmaker who in 1873 was imprisoned on Robben Island for rebelling against the Natal government.
 Various prominent people fought for his release and he was subsequently confined to a farm called "Uitvlugt", which is on the site of present-day Pinelands.
 Langa, which adjoins Pinelands, commemorates this folk hero as it was developed in 1898 on the land known as "Langalibalele's Location".
 Hence Langa is often called "Kwa-Langa" meaning "place of Langa".

 Langa was originally designed in a way to allow the authorities maximum visibility and control of residents.
 In the early years local laws prohibiting the brewing of sorghum beer (utywala) was strongly resented and in the 1930s prohibition was abolished in the area with the construction of municipal beer halls taking place in 1945.
-In these early years tribal and sub-tribal ethnic identities were still very strong.
-Often local celebrations by the Mfengu community celebrating their "liberation" from the Xhosa would lead to an increase in tensions.
 However, the close living conditions of residents in Langa promoted a high degree of neighbourliness and the creation of broader African institutions that promoted a greater sense of community cohesion.

 On 30 March 1960 Langa was the starting point for a march of between 30,000 and 50,000 protesters to Caledon Square police station in Cape Town led by Philip Kgosana and the Pan Africanist Congress to protest the apartheid-era pass laws.

 Recent history

 Joe Slovo, which was established in 1990, is the largest informal settlement in Langa and one of the largest in the country.
 It is currently being threatened with forced removals to make way for the N2 Gateway Housing Project.
 Some parts of the Joe Slovo informal settlement have since been removed and transformed into the N2 Gateway Housing Project (2006), which can be seen when travelling along the N2 highway out of Cape Town.

-In 2005 the Guga S’thebe Arts & Culture Centre, a cultural/multi-purpose centre, was officially opened in Langa after unofficially being in operation for a number of years.
+In 2005, the Guga S'thebe Arts & Culture Centre, a cultural/multi-purpose centre, was officially opened in Langa after unofficially being in operation for a number of years.
 The first township B&B – Ma Neo's Bed & Breakfast – was opened in Langa in 1999.

-On 9 July 2014 Langa was the site of violent protests against a lack of government service delivery, specifically regarding housing, but the protesting soon turned into a more general protest about broader issues such as the Marikana massacre and general living conditions.
+On 9 July 2014, Langa was the site of violent protests against a lack of government service delivery, specifically regarding housing, but the protesting soon turned into a more general protest about broader issues such as the Marikana massacre and general living conditions.
 A number of shops and local businesses were torched and looted and transport links to the rest of the city were closed off by protesters.